pretoriusdre/property-price-prediction/README.md

 ## 📁 Data Preparation

-Fill out your sales data in:
+You need to spend some manual efforts collecing similar sales.
+Fill out your collected data in the following spreadsheet:

 ```
 data/similar_sales.xlsx